Your Manuscript Will Be Better

 and ability to smooth awkward phrases.
 The Chicago Manual of Style, Associated Press Stylebook, and Webster's

 Dictionary have been my go-to tools of the trade since 1990.
 You can rely on me to handle all of your editing needs.

 In addition to working with large publishing houses,

 I offer my services to individuals who are pursuing self-publication or want to prepare their work for an agent's or publisher's

 eyes.
 I, too, write creatively—my short stories and creative nonfiction have been published in literary magazines and

-find the errors, and leave the voice intact.
+errors, and leave the voice intact.